 Seizure of U.S. Currency at Airports in New York

-Did you know that federal agents are seizing more U.S. Currency from travelers at the airport?
-These agents work with Homeland Security Investigations (HSI), Customs and Border Protection (CBP), or the Drug Enforcement Administration (DEA).
+Did you know that federal agents are seizing more U.S. Currency (cash and money) from travelers at the airport?
+In currency seizure cases, the federal agents work for Homeland Security Investigations (HSI), Customs and Border Protection (CBP), or the Drug Enforcement Administration (DEA).

 To seize money taken on a domestic flight, the federal agent needs "probable cause" that the money is involved in drug trafficking or money laundering.
-For an international flight, the federal agent can seize the money if you failed to disclosed carrying more than $10,000 on the FinCEN 105 Form.
+For an international flight, the federal agent can seize the money if the traveler failed to disclose carrying more than $10,000 on the FinCEN 105 Form (often called "unreported currency").

-If a federal agent detains you and takes your cash, you should be issued a written receipt.
+If a federal agent detains you and takes your cash, you might get a "custody receipt for seized property and evidence."
 The receipt might list the phrase "undisclosed amount of U.S. Currency seized" instead of the amount of money taken.

-If you do nothing, then within 60 days, you will receive a "Notice of Seizure and Information to Claimants CAFRA Form" from a Fines, Penalties and Forfeitures (FPF) Officer with U.S. Customs and Border Protection (CBP) or another agency.
-That letter triggers a 35 day deadline for you to send a verified claim for court action that must be received before the deadline expires.
+If you do nothing, then within 60 days, the federal agency will send you a "Notice of Seizure and Information to Claimants CAFRA Form."
+The forms are sent from the Fines, Penalties & Forfeitures (FPF) Officer with U.S. Customs and Border Protection (CBP), or another agency.
+That letter triggers a 35-day deadline for you to file a verified claim for court action.

 Attorney for Bulk Cash Seizures at Airports in New York

-Ms. Berliner fights seizures of cash taken at the busiest airports in the greater New York City metro area including:
+Attorney Rochelle Berliner represents clients after incidents at the busiest airports in the greater New York City metro area including:

-- John F. Kennedy International Airport (JFK) in New York
+- cash seizures at John F. Kennedy International Airport (JFK) in New York

-- Newark Liberty International Airport (EWR) in New Jersey
+- case seizures at Newark Liberty International Airport (EWR) in New Jersey

 Immediately after the money is taken, Ms. Berliner can prepare your verified claim and demand for court action.
 If you already received the notice of seizure in the mail, then your time for making the verified claim is limited.

-Ms. Berliner can also help you obtain a copy of any surveillance video at the airport showing the way you were stopped and searched.
+Ms. Berliner can also help you obtain a copy of any surveillance video at the airport showing the way you were initially detained, stopped, and searched.
 The video surveillance needs to be obtained from the airport authorities immediately.
 Sometimes, a court order is required to preserve the video.

 Fighting a seizure for forfeiture is not a good do-it-yourself project.
 So many people miss a deadline or make another mistake that prevents them from getting the money back.
-An experienced civil asset forfeiture attorney can act quickly to protect your rights.
+An experienced civil asset forfeiture attorney, Rochelle Berliner, can act quickly to protect your rights.

 Call (718) 261-5600.